-- To understand the principles of encryption algorithms; conventional and public key cryptography. • To have a detailed knowledge about authentication, hash functions and application level security mechanisms. - To know the methods of conventional encryption. • - To understand the concepts of public key encryption and number theory • - To know the network security tools and applications. ٠ - To understand the system level security used •
+- Understand the principles of encryption algorithms; conventional and public key • cryptography. - Have a detailed knowledge about authentication, hash functions and application level • security mechanisms. - Infer the methods of conventional encryption. ٠ - Analyze the concepts of public key encryption and number theory. • - Learn the network security tools and applications.